taskworld/rereselect/README.md

 Why a new selector library?

 Here’s an example.

-Let’s say… we want to select a list of online users, as in this example:
+Let’s say we have a list of online user IDs and a mapping from user ID to user’s information.
+We want to select a list of online users, as in this example:

 ![A selector that selects a list of online users.
 It depends on `state.onlineUserIds` and for each user ID in the latter, `state.users[name]`.](./docs/images/fine-grained.png)

-However, in Reselect, **selectors must declare their dependencies statically upfront.** Since we don’t know in advance which users will be online, we need to declare a dependency on the whole `users` branch of the state tree:
+Creating such selector is impossible using Reselect, because in Reselect, **selectors must declare their dependencies statically upfront.** Since we couldn’t know in advance which users will be online, we need to declare a dependency on the whole `users` branch of the state tree:

 ![Instead of depending only on relevant users, we had to depend on the whole `state.users` branch.](./docs/images/limitation.png)